andrel-exo/portugal-plus-extra/ptplus_issuance_blocking/README.rst

 ============================

-Allows companies to eventually block fiscal document issuance when the related partners and/or products are marked as blocked or are archived.
+Allows companies to eventually block fiscal document issuance when the related partners and/or products are marked as blocked, are archived or are not for sale (products only).

 **Table of contents**